On $p$-adic Simpson and Riemann-Hilbert correspondences in the imperfect residue field case: Introduction

 \subsection{Acknowledgement}

-We thank Olivier Brinon, Heng Du, Ruochuan Liu, and Tong Liu for some useful discussions and correspondences.
+We thank Laurent Berger, Olivier Brinon, Heng Du, Shizhang Li, Ruochuan Liu, Tong Liu, Shun Ohkubo, and Yimeng Tang for some useful discussions and correspondences.
 Special thanks to Yupeng Wang for several inspiring discussions and comments.
-The author is partially supported by the National Natural Science Foundation of China under agreement No. NSFC-12071201.
+We thank the anonymous referees for very careful readings and useful suggestions.
+The author is partially supported by the National Natural Science Foundation of China under agreements NSFC-12071201, NSFC-12471011.